vectorido/NetologyProjects/README.md

 # NetologyProjects

-This is repository with NetologyProjects from course
+This is repository with NetologyProjects from course about DjangoFramework